Jira tracker · Side-by-side review

 Tempo Timesheets

-No — you switch to the Jira tab to see it
+No. You switch to the Jira tab to see it

 JQL-based issue list